|Study location||Hungary, Budapest|

 Minimum level of language proficiency (written): B2

-Place of examination: electronic
+Place of examination: Electronic (Microsoft Teams)

 Description of selection and entrance examination process

 Applicants have to submit a copy of their secondary school final examination certificate (along with its certified translation into English) and a motivation letter in English.
-During the interview (in person or through skype) the applicant’s motivation, his/her general understanding of psychology and his/her English language skills will be assessed in an interview.
+During the interview (in person or through Microsoft Teams) the applicant’s motivation, his/her general understanding of psychology and his/her English language skills will be assessed in an interview.
 As the language of the studies is English, a good command of English (B2 CEFR level) will be needed.

 Contact person information